 Zuri Washington (Bat Out of Hell national tour)

 Kudos to the production team!
-The show was live and live-streamed with great camera angles, closeups, sound, and lighting.
-During Covid times artists used live-streaming and produced videos that reached new technical heights to share their creative and artistic voices.
+The show was live and live-streamed with great camera angles, close-ups, sound, and lighting.
+During COVID-19 times, artists used live-streaming and produced videos that reached new technical heights to share their creative and artistic voices.
 Tonight’s performance took advantage of those tools.
 I thought of the many who would love to attend personally but are geographically or physically challenged to do so—now they can view comfortably from home and enjoy a joyous evening of mirth and music with the greatest talents.

 Bolin’s songs ranged from gentle sentimentalism and raucous energy to plays on words and charming spoofs.
-After all, who sings about their dining preference for noodles and butter!
+After all, who sings about their dining preference for noodles and butter or about the relationship between Hannibal and Agent Clarisse?

 Before the finale, Bolin spoke about his early days in New York, about roommates struggling to pay the bills, and so hungry he ate the brownies his roommate baked to sell.
 He spoke about writing music and then shelving a rejected jingle for Lipton Tea.